 “Ontological humility is the acknowledgement that you do not have a special claim on reality or truth and, that others have equally valid perspectives deserving respect and consideration.
 This attitude is opposed to ontological arrogance, which is the claim that your truth is the only truth.

 When you remember your criticism may be wrong, you’ll offer it more humbly.
 You will challenge others in a way that invites a reciprocal challenge, and you’ll be more likely to see things from the other person’s point of view.

 Nothing is more corrupting to humility than formal power.
 Part of what gives bosses trouble with humility is that they have a little bit of power.
-Don’t let it go to your head…Remember, being a boss is a job, not a value judgement.
+Don’t let it go to your head…Remember, being a boss is a job, not a value judgment.

-Manager, manage thyself!
+7. Manager, manage thyself!

 Most people find it harder to be humble when they’re mad, hungry, or tired.
 If I focus on managing my emotions it’s easier for me to prevent my ego from getting the better of me.